AdobeDocs/adobeio-codelabs-custom-events/README.md

 In this lab, you will learn how to:
 * Build a simple web app using project firefly framework
-* Enable event-driven workflows using Adobe I/O event library with ease
+* Enable event-driven workflows using Adobe I/O custom event template

 Next: [Requirements](/lessons/requirements.md).